Puglia Itinerary: Ultimate 7-10 Day Guide Puglia Itinerary: Ultimate 7-10 Day Guide

 Get a Wise Card

-We sadly noticed a lot of trash left on the side of the roads in Puglia.
+We sadly noticed a lot of trash left along the roads in Puglia.
 If you’re taking a picnic to the beach or another nature spot, please always remember to take your trash away with you.

 Our Favorite Restaurants in Puglia

 Apulian food is absolutely delicious, and there’s so much to try!
-Nick and I are both pescatarians and were so happy that we had so many options on the menu, as the cuisine here is very seafood-based.
+We’re pescatarians, and there are so many seafood-based dishes on the menu here.

-But there are also plenty of vegetarian dishes on offer, especially compared to other regions in Italy, like Tuscany.
-Some of our favorite restaurants we visited during our trip were:
+But there are also plenty of vegetarian dishes on offer, especially compared with other regions in Italy, such as Tuscany.
+Some of our favorite restaurants were:

-• Ostuni: Borgo Antico Bistrot.
-There are beautiful views and delicious sharing boards.
+• Ostuni: Borgo Antico Bistrot (beautiful views and delicious sharing boards)

-• Alberobello: Trattoria Terra Madre.
-Specializes in organic and locally sourced ingredients.
+• Alberobello: Trattoria Terra Madre (organic and locally sourced ingredients)

-• Polignano a Mare: Pescaria.
-Serves delicious seafood sandwiches/paninis.
-(Book your table here)
+• Polignano a Mare: Pescaria (delicious seafood sandwiches/paninis) Book your table here

-• Matera: Conzato.
-Fantastic views of Matera and delicious antipasti.
+• Matera: Conzato (fantastic views and delicious antipasti)

-• Ceglie Messapica: Osteria da Giuseppe.
-Fresh, seasonal pasta dishes (book your table here).
+• Ceglie Messapica: Osteria da Giuseppe (fresh, seasonal pasta) book your table here

 Outdoor cafe with several tables and people dining in a courtyard surrounded by old stone buildings, plants, and string lights, capturing the charm of Sassi di Matera—an idyllic moment on any Puglia itinerary.